Workshop on history and policy engagement at the local level

 - Universities are often perceived by local policy makers as a prestigious potential source of research and insight.
 You already have an in-built advantage.

-Full details of panels, speakers and location will be released in due course.
 Attendance is free but places are limited.
 To book a place please email with a couple of sentences outlining your research interests and your current position/affiliation.

 This event is organised by Laura King and Will Gould (School of History) and David Churchill (School of Law), in collaboration with History & Policy.
 Funding is kindly provided by the Faculty of Arts, Humanities and Cultures.